aadilmallick/my-notes-docusaurus/docs/software-development/10-technical-writing-guide.md

 	- Use as few words as possible and prefer simple words rather than complex ones.
 2. **clarity**: Make writing easy to understand
 3. **elegance**: makes writing flow well
+	- Have good sentence structure and vary sentence lengths.
 4. **evocativeness**: makes writing captivating, and stimulating
+	- Always avoid passive voice and always use strong verbs

 ### Crash Course